 The Counselling Special Interest Group (CSIG) has been established to foster collaboration and exchange between Canadian counsellors working in this field, and to promote a high standard of professional counselling.
 CSIG also aims to facilitate education and professional development opportunities amongst members.
 CSIG is a member group of the International Infertility Counselling Organisation (IICO), a global network of infertility counselling associations.

 The annual business meeting of CSIG is held each fall in conjunction with the Canadian Fertility and Andrology Society conference.
 Counselling professionals are strongly encouraged to attend the annual meeting to network with colleagues in the field, participate in workshops and presentations, and keep abreast of new developments in Assisted Human Reproduction.

 Membership of CSIG is open to all members of CFAS.
-The executive committee of the CSIG is comprised of members with academic credentials and clinical training in a counselling discipline such as Psychology, Social Work, Psychotherapy, Marital therapy or Counselling.
+The executive committee of the CSIG is comprised of members with academic credentials and clinical training in a counselling discipline such as Psychology, Social Work, Psychotherapy, Marital Therapy or Counselling.

-Mary Howlett-Nero, BA, MSW - Vice-Chair
+Mary Howlett-Nero, BA, MSW - Past Chair